MaggieShao596/The_Calorie_Step_Connection/README.md

 ## Framing a Prediction Problem

 Our goal is to predict the calories of recipes.
-This is a regression problem and we are using the regression model.
+This is a regression problem because the response variable, calories, is quantitative and continuous.

 **Response Variable:** We chose `calories` as our response variable because it is a key nutritional characteristic that is directly determined by a recipe's composition.
 Predicting calories from observable recipe characteristics is practically useful — food logging apps, recipe platforms, and nutrition tools could use such a model to automatically estimate calorie content without requiring lab analysis.

 **Evaluation Metrics:**
 The metrics we will be using to evaluate the model are R² and RMSE.
 We chose R² because this tells us how much of the variation in the response variable our model can explain.
 We chose RMSE because this tells us how far off the predictions are from the actual values, on average.
 We chose RMSE over MSE because RMSE is generally preferred for reporting model performance because it is expressed in the same unit as the response variable.
+Our primary evaluation metric is RMSE, because it measures prediction error in calorie units after converting predictions back from the log scale.
+We also report R², it is also important because it acts as a secondary metric to show the proportion of variation explained.

 **Time of Prediction:** We only use features that would be known at the time a recipe is created, before any user interactions occur.
 This means we can use recipe-level characteristics such as: